elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-practical-application-of-drawing-a-number-line-in-metric-conversions.md

 url: /learn/mathematics/questions/what-is-the-practical-application-of-drawing-a-number-line-in-metric-conversions
 score: -1.0
 related_article1:
-    id: 165405
+    id: 165411
-    title: >-
-        In which situations should the decimal point be moved to the left during unit conversion?
+    title: What is the process for converting centimeters to meters?
     subject: Mathematics
-    url: /learn/mathematics/questions/in-which-situations-should-the-decimal-point-be-moved-to-the-left-during-unit-conversion
+    url: /learn/mathematics/questions/what-is-the-process-for-converting-centimeters-to-meters
 related_article2:
-    id: 165394
+    id: 165396
-    title: >-
-        What are the smaller prefixes in the metric system, and how do they relate to the central unit?
+    title: How does the prefix 'hecto' compare to the central unit in the metric system?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-smaller-prefixes-in-the-metric-system-and-how-do-they-relate-to-the-central-unit
+    url: /learn/mathematics/questions/how-does-the-prefix-hecto-compare-to-the-central-unit-in-the-metric-system
 related_article3:
-    id: 165394
+    id: 165392
-    title: >-
-        What are the smaller prefixes in the metric system, and how do they relate to the central unit?
+    title: What is the central unit in the metric system number line?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-smaller-prefixes-in-the-metric-system-and-how-do-they-relate-to-the-central-unit
+    url: /learn/mathematics/questions/what-is-the-central-unit-in-the-metric-system-number-line
 related_article4:
-    id: 165397
+    id: 165403
-    title: >-
-        What is the significance of the prefix 'deca' in the metric system?
+    title: What is the role of decimal point movement in unit conversion?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-significance-of-the-prefix-deca-in-the-metric-system
+    url: /learn/mathematics/questions/what-is-the-role-of-decimal-point-movement-in-unit-conversion
 related_article5:
-    id: 165410
+    id: 165405
-    title: >-
-        How do you convert meters to centimeters?
+    title: In which situations should the decimal point be moved to the left during unit conversion?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-convert-meters-to-centimeters
+    url: /learn/mathematics/questions/in-which-situations-should-the-decimal-point-be-moved-to-the-left-during-unit-conversion
 ---

 &nbsp;